Menu

 Get started with Grafana Tempo using the Helm chart

-The Grafana Tempo Helm chart allows you to configure, install, and upgrade Grafana Tempo within a Kubernetes cluster.
+The tempo-distributed Helm chart allows you to configure, install, and upgrade Grafana Tempo or Grafana Enterprise Traces (GET) within a Kubernetes cluster.
 Using this procedure, you will:

 • Create a custom namespace within your Kubernetes cluster